 It’s been three years since we could congregate freely at the Lab without Covid safety protocols and restrictions on group gatherings.

 So, as more people return to the Lab, I look forward to chance encounters where we can visit with one another and personally connect.
 I miss speaking and interacting with all of you in person.
 For me, these conversations create a deeper sense of connection, and that connection can lead to new ideas.
-And this is what reflects the essence of what being part of our Lab culture means to me.
+This is what reflects the essence of what being part of our Lab culture means to me.

 Here’s an example.
 I met with Miles Green and Darrin Chavarria from IT yesterday, and they showed me a set of high-definition video screens.
 It was a chance encounter, but we talked for 15 minutes about their work, and they were excited to share their new tools with me before formally rolling it out to the Lab.
 It’s these kinds of things that I miss.
 It’s the conversation that can’t be planned or scheduled.
 It just happens.